 ARCL has entered into an arrangement with an external valuation agency for valuation of debt securities.
-Further, securities like market linked debentures, floating bonds (where valuation is complex) are not part of eligible collateral.
+Further, securities like market linked debentures are not part of eligible collateral.
 The valuation is based on the guidelines laid down by SEBI vide its master circular on mutual funds.
 The haircut is conservatively applied on individual securities which is more than the minimum haircut rate of 2% as prescribed by RBI Repurchase Transactions (Repo) (Reserve Bank) Directions, 2018, and as amended in November 2019, for repo transactions.
-The haircut that is charged by ARCL range from 7.50% to 15% depending on the rating, and the residual maturity of the security.
+The haircut for corporate bonds that is charged by ARCL range from 5% to 25% depending on the type of instrument, rating, and the residual maturity of the security.
 Back-testing is carried out on daily basis to validate the adequacy of initial margin and hair-cut values.